Kay-s079/Kabin042025/README.md

 ### About me

+I am a highschool student learning how to use ReadMe

 #### skills

--html5
--css3
--Photoshop
--github
+- Html5
+- Css3
+- Photoshop
+- Github

 ### Current Projects

--pet store (flexbox pet store)
+- Pet store (Flexbox pet store)